-Why only RL4WD's and not all 4x4's?
+Why do we represent only RL4WD's and not all 4x4's?

-The vast majority of 4x4 vehicles on the road today that are more trail oriented machines, would likely qualify as a RL4WD.
+The vast majority of 4x4 vehicles on the road today that are more trail oriented machines, would likely qualify as a RL4WDs.
 Our main focus is to gain land access, build trails and parks, and educate people on how to safely ride on those trails.

 Why Road Legal?

 Yes, stock road legal machines are super quiet.
 If you can't see us crawling through the woods and you can't hear us... as far as the local community is concerned, we don't exist!
 That's a good thing when folks can't hear us playing around.
-Again, sound has been a major reason why trails and parks get closed down.
-Sure, we could have gone with some fancy measurement at the end of a property and brought in sound engineers, but really??
-Why?
-Download a sound meter app on a smartphone and do the measurement... it's easy to do!
-We want the usergroup to be able to self-admin and these are some ways we can do that.
-For the most part, with a smartphone and a tape measure, anyone can determine if a vehicle falls under a RL4WD definition.
+Again, the sound has been a major reason why trails and parks get closed down.
+If you have a loud exhaust that isn't street legal and it may jeopardize the lands we ride on, you may be asked to leave an event or trail.

 Building trails for RL4WD's that are smaller, we have far more opportunities to get more trails.
 If you have a comment on this article, feel free to post it below!